antonioribeiro/deeployer/readme.md

 And that's it, you're good to go!
 Configure your webook, push something and wait for it.

+### Normal Usage

-But if you prefer to use Deeployer own deployment system, edit the file `app/config/packages/pragmarx/deeployer/config.php` and create your projects.
+If you prefer to use Deeployer own deployment system, edit the file `app/config/packages/pragmarx/deeployer/config.php` and create your projects.
 In my opinion, is better to not use the `master` branch while automatically deploying apps:

 ```
 'projects' => array(